gravitational/teleport/rfd/0082-session-tracker-resource-rbac.md

 ## Why

 Session tracker visibility is currently tightly coupled with the permission to join a given session.
-They are invisible by default and may only be read by users with the permission to join a session in some mode using the `join_sessions` primitive from Moderated Sessions.
+They are invisible by default and may only be read by users with permission to join a session in some mode using the `join_sessions` primitive from Moderated Sessions.
 The functionality proposed by this RFD will allow one to configure access to list/read session tracker resources without being able to join the sessions in question.

 ## Details

+### API

 Only the `list` and `read` verbs are supported for session tracker resources.
-Supporting other verbs make little sense as tracker resources may only be safely managed by the node that created them.
+Supporting other verbs makes little sense as tracker resources may only be safely managed by the node that created them.
 The `list` verb will allow access to the `GetActiveSessionTrackers` RPC while `read` will provide access to the `GetSessionTracker` RPC.

-The `where` clause may be used to specify an expression which will be used to selectively filter or allow/deny a request based on tracker contents.
+The `where` clause may be used to specify an expression that will be used to selectively filter or allow/deny a request based on tracker contents.

-The environment which the expression will execute in defines the following variables derived from the tracker object and request user:
+The environment in which the expression will execute defines the following variables derived from the tracker object and request user:
 - `user`: standard user object as defined in RFD 44
 - `tracker`: object
   - `session_id`: string